-It is essential that all data security incidents and breaches or suspected incidents and breaches are reported to the Data Protection Officer immediately: ann.mckeon@mu.ie Tel +353 1 7086184
+It is essential that all data security incidents and breaches or suspected incidents and breaches are reported to the Data Protection Office immediately: dataprotection@mu.ie Tel +353 1 7083654.

-Where a personal data breach occurs, it must be reported to the Data Protection Commissioners Office without delay and, where feasible, not later than 72 hours after the University becomes aware of the breach
+Where a personal data breach occurs, it must be reported to the Data Protection Commissioner's Office without delay and, where feasible, not later than 72 hours after the University becomes aware of the breach.

-10. Responsibilities
+11. Responsibilities

-- Maynooth University has overall responsibility for ensuring compliance with the Data Protection law. - All employees and students of the University who collect and/or control the contents and use of personal data are also responsible for compliance with the Data Protection legislation. - Students and Staff must report any personal data security breaches to the Data Protection Officer

-• The Data Protection Officer will assist the University and its staff in complying with the Data Protection legislation by providing and facilitating, support, assistance, advice and training.
+- Maynooth University has overall responsibility for ensuring compliance with the Data Protection law. - All employees and students of the University who collect and/or control the contents and use of personal data are also responsible for compliance with the Data Protection legislation. - Students and Staff must report any personal data security breaches to the Data Protection Officer. - The Data Protection Officer will assist the University and its staff in complying with the Data Protection legislation by providing and facilitating, support, assistance, advice and training.

+12. Contact

-11. Contact
+Contact us

-Contact us If you wish to make an access request Or exercise your rights as outlined under data protection law Or have any queries about this policy please contact the Universities Data Protection Officer:
+If you wish to make an access request Or exercise your rights as outlined under data protection law Or have any queries about this policy please contact the University's Data Protection Officer:

-E-mail: ann.mckeon@mu.ie
+E-mail: dataprotection@mu.ie

-Telephone: +353 1 7086184
+Telephone: +353 1 7083654

+Postal Address:

-Postal Address: Data Protection Officer, Maynooth University, Room 17, Humanity House Maynooth County Kildare.
+Data Protection Officer, Room 17, Rye Hall Extension, North Campus, Maynooth University, Maynooth, County Kildare.